langxin11/force_gripper_hardware/code.md

 This node reads the left and right tactile serial ports independently and continuously publishes tactile data to ROS topics.
 # 2. Teleoperator Setup

-The teleoperator system uses a separate OpenRB-150 board to read load (force) feedback from two Dynamixel motors (typically IDs 3 and 4).
-This can be used for haptic feedback or remote control.
+The teleoperator system uses a separate OpenRB-150 board to read load (force) feedback from two Dynamixel motors (we use IDs 3 and 4).

 ## 2.1 Hardware Preparation
 1. Connect two Dynamixel motors to the OpenRB-150.